UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 **Tyler:** We can tell you what we can do, and I mean, trust and verify.
 You can look for yourself at the contracts or open source.

 **Ryan:** Right.
-I think creators should not worry about their content just being pulled one day.
+I think creators should not worry about their content being pulled one day.
 If, for some reason, your content is questionable or up for debate, whether it's graphic or whatever it may be.
-People want to have a vote around it; you'll have the opportunity to have a say and come up with a reason why you believe it should stay and should Universe, and it ultimately is up to the community because it's a DAO and that's how I think it should be.
+People want to have a vote around it; you'll have the opportunity to have a say and come up with a reason why you believe it should stay and should get displayed on Universe.
+It is up to the community because it's a DAO and that's how I think it should be.
 I think everyone agrees, or I would hope so.

 ### **Question:**

-MrSacks has a question; Are there future plans for Metaverse collaborations?
+Are there future plans for Metaverse collaborations?
 Get NFTs Land listed on Universe Marketplace?

 ### **Answer:**

-**Mark:** Like the FLUF Burrows, he talked about adding a button to allow you to jump and leap right in.
-I don't understand why Medaverse Land doesn't already have more buttons where you can click right in.
-Crypto Voxels, you can go and click on the link, like on OpenSea, and then it brings you to Crypto Voxels.
-But I think you should have a button that just deploys you directly into that piece of property.
-So you could do a 360 walk-through, the same way people do real estate viewings now because of Covid.
+**Mark:** Like the FLUF Burrows, we talked about adding a button to allow you to jump right in.

+I don't understand why Metaverse Land doesn't already have more buttons for accessability.
+Crypto Voxels, you can go and click on the link on OpenSea, and then it brings you to Crypto Voxels.
+I think you should have a button that just deploys you directly into that piece of property.
+You could do a 360 walk-through, the same way people do real estate viewings now because of Covid.
 We're going to try to integrate cool stuff like that.
 That puts you through a portal to where you need to be.
 We're going to partner with them and do our best to do what they want because I'm sure these projects want added features that we haven't even thought of.
 So we'll see what they want to do as well.
 We do have plans to collaborate with a lot of different groups.

-I mean, renting out an asset for the Metaverse with Ender DAO and putting that on our interface because you own a Crypto Voxels plot or a JawDo jet pack.
-Do you want to rent that out to someone in the Metaverse?
-That's powerful.
-Then something that's also extremely powerful that I think is going to bootstrap the Metaverse is the fact that we're a liquidity layer protocol in a Metaverse.
+We're a liquidity layer protocol for the Metaverse.
 We have built the contracts that you can now plug into.
-You can now buy something off the wall, and these Crypto Vauxhalls in the central will have to integrate with our back end.
-But they can create a widget now in the Metaverse, which will connect to our smart contracts.
-You'll be able to make a sale because anyone in some of the current Metaversus knows that you have to leave crypto Voxels or some of these sites to make the sale.
-I think it's super powerful to be able to buy something off the wall.
-Our smart contracts are something that is going to make that possible.
+You can now buy something off the wall, and these CryptoVoxels— we can integrate our backend there.
+They can create a widget now in the Metaverse, which will connect to our smart contracts.
+You'll be able to make a sale in the Metaverse.
+Some of you Metaversians know, you have to leave CryptoVoxels or other Metalands to make sales.
+I think it's powerful being able to buy something off the wall.
+Our smart contracts are something that will make that possible.

-**Mark:** We will have to see them integrate and partner with us on this.

 ### **Question:**